nanoporetech/dorado-docs/docs/index.md

 ```

 Some Dorado subcommands can be "chained" together where the output of one is the input to the other.
-For example, `dorado basecaller` can generate a BAM file which is an input to `dorado demux` which
+For example, Dorado `basecaller` can generate a BAM file which is an input to Dorado `demux` which
 can split this BAM file into files by barcode.
 This can be done with the `|` pipe operator.
 <!-- why do this? -->
 ```dorado